-Robots in the system will be short and squat, but agile, and run on all-terrain wheels.
+Robots in the system will be short and squat, but agile, and run on omni-directional wheels.
 Their appendages will be interchangeable.
 Sensors will make them smart and capable of learning.

 The robot system will call the Center for Computing and Information Science home, where Wang says “other researchers can come to utilize the MCROS for indoor robot-related experiments.”
 Zhu explains that the robot system can also “be deployed in the field, in the wild.
 So it can help researchers to do some dangerous things.”

 “It will be able to do anything from teaching a foreign language to sampling plants to see if they are ready to harvest,” says Tuininga.
 In fact, the robot system will shortly begin working with a vertical farm in Hackensack once some more parts are purchased.

 Tuininga explains, “Our vertical farm partners are partnering with a program for adults with autism.
 We can use the language development component to work with people with disabilities at the same time as the plant sensing.
 Since it’s collaborative, the scientists and the adults with autism and the robot are all learning from each other.”

 In addition, the robot system will aim to open up the STEM field to more students, especially female students and underrepresented minorities, with tangible and engaging hands-on projects in robot-supported courses and outreach programs.